aheze/SupportDocs/README.md

 </details>

-There are 3 folders filled with example documents: `Sample-Boba`, `Sample-FastFood`, and `Sample-Smoothies`.
 Documents don't need to be in folders -- they can be in the root directory, or inside a folder inside a folder, whatever.
 However, we recommmend that you use folders to organize your documents.
+In the example:
+- Documents tagged with <kbd>boba</kbd> are in the `Sample-Boba` folder,
+- Documents tagged with <kbd>fastFood</kbd> are in the `Sample-FastFood` folder, and
+- Documents tagged with <kbd>boba</kbd> are in the `Sample-Smoothies` folder.

 To make a document eligible for SupportDocs, you must fulfill these criteria:
 1. The document extension must end in `.md`